riteshsoni10/devops_al_task_2/README.md

   <em>Fig 4.: Source Code Management Configuration  </em>
 </p>

-5. Steps to perform at *build Stage*
+5. Steps to perform at **Build Stage**

   The source code is copied into the project deployment directory i.e */opt/code*.
-The script is present in directory scripts in the repository named 'code_checkout_build_stage.sh'.
+The script is present in scripts directory in this repository with name 'code_checkout_build_stage.sh'.
 The contents of script needs to be copied in the build stage of the job.

  <p align="center">
   <img src="screenshots/code_checkout_directory.png" width="800" title="Build Stage">